The post digestive effect of your life decisions

 You can use the above example with any activity of your life.

 I went on this date many moons ago and my date wanted to cook for me, which I thought was nice of him.
 And what he cooked, from memory, was nothing out of the ordinary.
-I didn't think any ingredient would upset me.
-There were no beans or broccoli. it was a pretty good meal.
+I didn't think any ingredient would upset me - there were no beans or broccoli, it was a pretty good meal.
 That night after the date, in bed, I had the most excruciating bloated pains.
 The pains were like someone was stabbing a knife into me.
 I couldn't even get up to take a digestive as I was doubled over in pain and relied on trying to calm my breath until it subsided.

 The next morning I wracked my brain as to what the hell happened.
 I ran through the list of items and was bamboozled.
 Then it occurred to me - this was our 4th date and my body was trying to tell me something - the situation wasn't for me, I knew it.
 I couldn't digest the experience.
-Another classic link is UIT's - I have seen that time and again, when a relationship is not ideal in friends/clients.
+Another classic link is UTI's - I have seen that time and again, when a relationship is not ideal in clients.
 But really it can occur in any way, not only in the classic lovers situation that we think of as relationships.

-Oh the irony of an Ayurvedic practitioner eating a shit sandwich in order to be an Ayurvedic Practitioner!
+The irony of an Ayurvedic practitioner eating a shit sandwich in order to be an Ayurvedic Practitioner!

 I did this more than once.
 Each time I tried to bring my lunch I would seem to forget it on the kitchen bench and end up at that damn parking lot eating something unwholesome because it just all seemed to go together.
 I was miserable.
 So, after three months of it, I quit.
 I quit because I saw myself heading down a place where shitty decisions would be made in the spirit of fear of not being able to support myself.